RohanAlexander/telling_stories_with_data/_book/10-on_writing.md

 When being data-first, the main issue is working out the questions that can be reasonably answered with the available data.
 When deciding what these are, it is useful to consider:

 1) Theory: Is there a reasonable expectation that there is something causal that could be determined?
 For instance, if the question involves charting the stock market, then it might be better to consider haruspex because at least that way we would have something to eat.
 Questions usually need to have some plausible theoretical underpinning to help avoid spurious relationships.
 2) Importance: There are plenty of trivial questions that can be answered, but it important to not waste our time or that of the reader.
 Having an important question can also help with motivation when we find ourselves in, say, the fourth straight week of cleaning data and de-bugging code.
 It can also make it easier to attract talented employees and funding.
+That said, there is a balance that is needed.
+But it is important that the question has a decent chance of being answered.
+And so attacking a generational-defining question might be best broken up into smaller chunks.
 3) Availability: Is there a reasonable expectation of additional data being available in the future?
 This could allow us to answer related questions and turn this one paper into a research agenda.
 4) Iteration: Is this something that could be run multiple times, or is it a once-off analysis?
 If it is the former, then it becomes possible to start answering specific research questions and then iterate.
 But if we can only get access to the data once then we need to think about broader questions.